DATE : April 20, 2020

 8. Come one, come all to the Salamander Ball!
 The Great Smoky Mountains National Park is considered the salamander capital of the world due to more species of salamanders living in the Smokies than anywhere else in the world.
 You’ll need a good eye to spot them during your exploring the hills, but even if you don’t see any, they’re certainly there!

 9. The Smokies are home to 1,500 kinds of flowering plants, including 30 species of native orchids.
-For guests that love beauty, blooms and hope to witness an incredible display of wildflower diversity, a spring or summer trip to the mountains is a must!
+For guests who love beauty, and blooms and hope to witness an incredible display of wildflower diversity, a spring or summer trip to the mountains is a must!

 10. The magic number in the park seems to be 1,500 because park biologists estimate that there are close to 1,500 black bears that reside in the Great Smoky Mountains National Park.
 If you’re lucky during your visit you’ll have the privilege of watching a few in their natural habitat.
 Please respect them and keep in mind that it is illegal to be within 150 feet of all wildlife or at any distance that disturbs or displaces them.
-Pack your telephoto lens, binoculars and patience and there’s a great chance that you’ll get some wonderful time in watching the wildlife of the Smokies!
+Pack your telephoto lens, binoculars, and patience and there’s a great chance that you’ll have a wonderful time watching the wildlife of the Smokies!

 Are you ready to start planning your next adventure in Gatlinburg and the Great Smoky Mountains National Park?

 We would love for you to be our guest at our downtown Gatlinburg hotel!